 Tables

 Table 1.
 Summary of all orders, genus and species of terrestrial, semi-aquatic and aquatic mammals with range of body mass (Mb) and breathing frequency (fR).
-Superscripted number in parenthesis represent number of terrestrial, semi-aquatic, and aquatic species for each order.
+Superscripted numbers in parentheses represent number of terrestrial, semi-aquatic, and aquatic species for each order.